LuisRodrigoArce-Valdes/markdown-cv/index.md

 <a>Montreal, QC, Canada</a><br>

-<a> Languages: Español (L1), English (C1), Français (B1)</a>
+<a> Languages: Español (L1), English (C1~C2), Français (B2~C1)</a>

 </div>

 ## Current Activity
 `2023 - 2025`
 Horizon Postdoctoral Fellow. **Concordia University**.
 Supervisor: Rassim Khelifa.
-Project: Sustainable solutions for aquatic insects conservation: Uncovering biodiversity processes that promote ecosystem resilience against multiple stressors.
+Projects: Uncovering patterns in odonate trophic ecology and insect monitoring using eDNA metabarcoding / Towards the development of sustainable solutions of waste management and food security using the Black Soldier Fly.

 ## Education